-If you are a small business or have a habit of communicating authentically, this may be for you.
+If you are a small business or have an authentic style of communication, this may be for you.
 Just be honest and ask users to be fair.
 Detail how you pour your heart into this and would not be able to provide the service unless it is fairly paid for.
 This will persuade some into buying a paid plan that might have chosen a less virtuous path.
 You can also target the messaging to suspicious users.

 Either repeat the messaging for free users throughout the product or when they sign up.
 Keep in mind free users might not be receiving email communication from you as many are using burner email addresses that they don’t really read.
 Think about blocking signups from temporary email services, too (see above).